 Can you tell us more about your experience with AutoCAD?

-When was a time that you had to learn something completely new and how did you approach this?
+Tell us about a time when you had to learn something completely new and explain your approach to this?

 In your senior design project, what factors were involved in determining your material needs?